rh-ecosystem-edge/recert/README.md

 The motivation for creating this tool was the effort to allow users to install a SNO cluster once in a lab, then copy its disk image for immediate deployment in many different sites.
-By running the tool during the first boot of a host from said image, the new cluster will then have its own independent secret keys that are separate from other clusters deployed in the same manner.
+By running the tool during the first boot of a host from said image, the new cluster will then have its own independent crypto that is separate from other clusters deployed in the same manner.

 # Documentation